JusBueno/EE5561_project_final/README.md

 --batch : Batch size.
 Default is 1.

+**Cropping**
---degradation_type : Type of image degradation to apply.
-Default is "downsampling".
+--crop or --no_crop : Whether to crop the images.
+Default is True

+**VAE-Related**
+--VAE_enable or --VAE_disable : Whether to use the VAE.
+Default it --VAE_enable

+--VAE_warmup : Activates VAE weight scheduling.
+Default is deactivated

+--k1 : Reconstruction weight.
+Default is 0.1
+--k2 : KL divergence weight.
+Default is 0.1

+**Downsizing techniques**

 --downsamp_type : Type of downsampling interpolation.
 Default is "bilinear".
+Options are [bilinear, bicubic, wavelet, ds_filter, ds]

 --ds_ratio : Downsampling ratio.
 Default is 1.
+Options are [1,2,4]

+**2.5D parameters**

+--slab_dim : Number of slices.
+Default is 144.
+Must specify for 2D, for which options are [3,5,7,9].
+Should be fixed to default when 3D

+--fusion : 2D Fusion type.
+Default is None.
+Options are [None, Slab, Modality, Hybrid]

 **Examples:**